Stanberry outscored Eagles 13-5 over last 5:05 Thursday

 Two Gage charity tosses with 1:10 left and, after an ill-advised long trey try was well short, two Reid Osborn foul shots with 51 ticks to go created a 2-possession spread, 50-45.

-Page 3 of 4 - De.
+De.
 Smith followed his own miss and hit the outback to bring the Bulldogs within range with 37 seconds to go, but, after Stanberry twice was forced to take timeouts because it was running out of time to get the ball across mid-court, the Bulldogs managed to run the clock down to 14 seconds before getting fouled.
 When Jacob Heddinger made the second of his two shots, it was a 2-possession margin again and the fate of the Meadville boys was close to sealed.

 After advancing the ball to the front court, the Eagles surprisingly took their last timeout with 11 seconds to go, leaving them effectively only about four seconds to score or Stanberry would be able to let the clock run out without having to ever throw the ball in.
 As it turned out, the Eagles couldn't even get a shot off before only five seconds remaining.
 Superfluously, it missed and time vanished before MHS could try another, meaningless shot.